mrossini-ethz/parseq/README.md

 ```
 The parsing result is handed over to the function specified (here: `func`).
 Note that the lambda list of the given function has to match the number of items in the parsing result.
+The new parsing result is whatever the function returns.

 #### Identity
 ```